metio/terraform-provider-k8s/docs/data-sources/app_redislabs_com_redis_enterprise_database_v1alpha1_manifest.md

 - `proxy_policy` (String) The policy used for proxy binding to the endpoint.
 Supported proxy policies are: single/all-master-shards/all-nodes When left blank, the default value will be chosen according to the value of ossCluster - single if disabled, all-master-shards when enabled
 - `rack_aware` (Boolean) Whether database should be rack aware.
 This improves availability - more information: https://docs.redislabs.com/latest/rs/concepts/high-availability/rack-zone-awareness/
 - `redis_enterprise_cluster` (Attributes) Connection to Redis Enterprise Cluster (see [below for nested schema](#nestedatt--spec--redis_enterprise_cluster))
 - `redis_version` (String) Redis OSS version.
-For existing databases - Upgrade Redis OSS version.
+Version can be specified via <major.minor> prefix, or via channels - for existing databases - Upgrade Redis OSS version.
 For new databases - the version which the database will be created with.
 If set to 'major' - will always upgrade to the most recent major Redis version.
 If set to 'latest' - will always upgrade to the most recent Redis version.
 Depends on 'redisUpgradePolicy' - if you want to set the value to 'latest' for some databases, you must set redisUpgradePolicy on the cluster before.
 Possible values are 'major' or 'latest' When using upgrade - make sure to backup the database before.
 This value is used only for database type 'redis'
 - `replica_sources` (Attributes List) What databases to replicate from (see [below for nested schema](#nestedatt--spec--replica_sources))
 - `replication` (Boolean) In-memory database replication.
 When enabled, database will have replica shard for every master - leading to higher availability.
+Defaults to false.
 - `resp3` (Boolean) Whether this database supports RESP3 protocol.
 Note - Deleting this property after explicitly setting its value shall have no effect.
 Please view the corresponding field in RS doc for more info.
 - `rof_ram_size` (String) The size of the RAM portion of an RoF database.
 Similarly to 'memorySize' use formats like 100MB, 0.1GB.
 It must be at least 10% of combined memory size (RAM and Flash), as specified by 'memorySize'.
 - `roles_permissions` (Attributes List) List of Redis Enteprise ACL and Role bindings to apply (see [below for nested schema](#nestedatt--spec--roles_permissions))